Rigid Foam Over Batt Insulation, Why Not?

 For instance, at R15, fiberglass insulation costs around $3.40 to $4.00 to insulate a 10-square-foot wall space.
 R-values for stiff foam are around $10.

 Fiberglass insulation also produces less trash.
-When stiff foam gets size-cut, it generates little bits and thin parts nearly useless.
+When stiff foam gets size-cut, it generates little bits and thin parts that are nearly useless.
 Fiberglass insulation can get ripped off and tucked into tight spaces, resulting in little waste.

 Thus, that is the important information about combining rigid foam over batt insulation.
 You can find more information about how they complement each other and contact the professionals to install them.